TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/reduce-latency/caching/advanced-cache.md

 By default Tyk maintains a cache entry for each combination of request method, request path (endpoint) and API key (if authentication is enabled) for an API.

-You can optionally choose to cache more selectively so that only a subset of endpoints within the API will be cached, or more granularly so that a separate entry will be created for each response matching different parameters, for example specific header or body content values.
+You can optionally choose to cache more selectively so that only a subset of endpoints within the API will be cached.
+Alternatively you can cache more granularly so that a separate entry will be created for each response matching different parameters, for example specific header or body content values.

 ### Selective caching by header value
 To create a separate cache entry for each response that has a different value in a specific HTTP header you must set the `cache_option.cache_by_headers` option.